· announcement · 3 min read

 • Open and free to use without authentication, API keys, or rate limits

-For more information and to start using the API, visit our SOLI API documentation page.
+For more information and to start using the API, visit our FOLIO API documentation page.

-In addition to machine-readable formats, the SOLI API also includes a basic UI for navigating class information.
+In addition to machine-readable formats, the FOLIO API also includes a basic UI for navigating class information.

-The SOLI Python Library is a powerful tool that allows Python developers to easily integrate SOLI into their projects.
-This library provides a simple and intuitive interface for working with the SOLI ontology, enabling efficient data manipulation and analysis in the legal domain.
+The FOLIO Python Library is a powerful tool that allows Python developers to easily integrate FOLIO into their projects.
+This library provides a simple and intuitive interface for working with the FOLIO ontology, enabling efficient data manipulation and analysis in the legal domain.

-Key features of the SOLI Python Library include:
+Key features of the FOLIO Python Library include:

-• Load the SOLI ontology from GitHub or a custom HTTP URL
+• Load the FOLIO ontology from GitHub or a custom HTTP URL

 • Conveniently access class information, including RDF(S), SKOS, and OWL properties